 Big or small, long or short?
 The subtleties of perception through time and space are numerous, here being a common-place illusory example:

 Fractal images show repeated structures scaling up and down, with no mathematical evidence to suggest there is an end to big or small.
-And we, somewhere in the middle of this vast illusion, can therefore be forgiven for categorising our state, at will.
+And we, somewhere in the middle of this vast illusion called time, can therefore be forgiven for categorising our state, at will.
 The Kalahari Effect.